 Leslie A. McDonell

-Leslie McDonell provides strategic counseling on the procurement and protection of intellectual property in the pharmaceutical, biotechnology, and medical device industries.
-She coordinates worldwide patent portfolio strategies, evaluates and analyzes competitors' patent positions around the world, and advises and renders opinions on issues of patentability, inventorship, validity, claim scope, infringement, and freedom to operate.
-She has extensive experience in due diligence investigations, pre-Orange Book analyses, and pre-litigation analyses.
+Leslie McDonell, managing partner of the firm's Boston office, provides strategic counseling to both startups and larger companies on the procurement and protection of intellectual property in the pharmaceutical and biotechnology industries.
+She coordinates worldwide patent portfolio strategies, evaluates and analyzes competitors' patent positions around the world, and advises and renders opinions on issues of patentability, inventorship, validity, claim scope, infringement, and freedom-to-operate.
+Ms. McDonell has extensive experience in conducting due diligence investigations and preparing companies to be the target of a due diligence, pre-litigation analyses, and offensive and defensive post-grant proceedings.

-Ms. McDonell has represented clients before the U.S. Patent and Trademark Office (USPTO) in patent appeals, interferences, reissues, reexaminations, and inter partes reviews.
+Ms. McDonell has represented clients before the U.S. Patent and Trademark Office (USPTO) in patent appeals, interferences, reissues, reexaminations, and inter partes reviews (IPRs).
 Her U.S. litigation experience includes representation of both plaintiffs and defendants in biotechnology and pharmaceutical cases.

 In addition, she has prepared and prosecuted patent applications throughout the world and has been involved in opposition and appeal proceedings in numerous countries and at the European Patent Office (EPO).
-Her experience includes immunology, virology, and molecular and cellular biology, including antibody technology, gene cloning and expression, gene therapy, vaccines and diagnostics, inflammatory and autoimmune disease therapies, cancer therapies, and small molecule pharmaceuticals.
+She has patent experience in the fields of immunology, virology, molecular and cellular biology, and small molecule and natural product pharmaceuticals, including antibody technologies, RNA-based gene therapies, vaccines and diagnostics, inflammatory and autoimmune disease therapies, metabolic disorder therapies, pluripotent and stem cell therapies, and cancer therapies.

-Ms. McDonell is a frequent guest speaker on the affirmative use of and best defense to inter partes reexamination and inter partes reviews.
-She has extensively studied and is a guest speaker on the impact of the America Invents Act on the biotechnology and pharmaceutical industries.
-In addition, she is a regular contributor to International Chamber of Commerce's IP publication Current and Emerging Intellectual Property Issues for Business: A Roadmap for Business and Policy Makers.
+Ms. McDonell is a frequent guest speaker on the affirmative use of and best defense to inter partes reexamination and IPRs.
+She has extensively studied and is a guest speaker on the impact of the America Invents Act (AIA) on the biotechnology and pharmaceutical industries.

 - Chiron v.
 Eli Lilly and Vertex Pharmaceuticals (N.D.
 Cal.)
-Represented Eli Lilly against charges of infringement in the development of an HCV small molecule therapeutic in N.D.
-California resulting in a favorable settlement.
+Represented Eli Lilly against charges of infringement in the development of an HCV small molecule therapeutic, resulting in a favorable settlement.

-- Participated in actions by Biogen against Medeva for infringement of patents covering hepatitis B antigens in the U.K. Patent Court, Court of Appeals, and House of Lords.
+- Represented Biogen against Medeva for infringement of patents covering hepatitis B antigens in the U.K. Patent Court, Court of Appeals, and House of Lords.
 Also assisted in the successful defense against opposition of these same patents at the EPO's Technical Board of Appeals.

 - Represented Institut Pasteur in a series of inter partes reexaminations of patents involving homologous recombination technology.